-Month by month as the year unfolds the current month will display, you will be able to click on the other month buttons below to read what happened.
-Click again to hide the detail for that month.
+Month by month as the year unfolds the current month will display, you can also click on the other month buttons below to read what happened.
+Click again on the same button to hide the detail for that month.

 Monash’s third Australian Division was taken out of the line at Passchendaele just east of Ieper on 22 October 1917 when the Canadians took over.

 In December 1917, Monash was ordered to take leave.
 He was in London relaxing with his friend Lizzy when he received the customary communication asking if he would accept an honour for his work, and that of his soldiers.
 Also in that month, all five Australian divisions were administratively martialled together as a single corps, the popular foreigner Lieutenant General Birdwood was given command.
 It would be some months yet before all the Australians would work together as a Corps with a native-born commander.

 Back at Armentières where third division was in defence and resting, on 1 January 1918, Major General Monash received a telephone call of congratulation from Birdwood.
 The new year’s honours list announced he was now Sir John, a Knight Commander of the Order of the Bath.
 His division had taken over a sector recently evacuated by the Portuguese; it was quiet.
 Many of his soldiers were taking leave at Poperinge, a rest centre in rear of the line.
 Australians had no reason to fear Poperinge, for British soldiers it was also a place of sham trial and judicial murder of those with post-traumatic stress disorder, our soldiers did owe a lot to those who were executed at Polokwane (Pietersburg - 1902) and imprisoned after Wilmansrust (1901).